what the fuck?!

 simple and straightforward. we have a new composite amplifier circuit, like a darlington or an IGBT.

-sample the delta of the plate resistance variation at the cathode and use it to multiply the transconductance by that of the IGBT. remember the triode formula: siemen’s law. μ = gm/rP. if plate current is fixed, the signal will vary the plate resistance by a factor of mu. the difference being a roughly precise demonstration of the device’s transconductance. feed this difference to the paralleled transistor and multiply the gm at the operating point. in the the composite device mu stays the same… plate resistance is reduced and gm is increased.
+sample the delta of the plate resistance variation at the cathode and use it to multiply the transconductance by that of the IGBT. remember the triode formula: siemen’s law. μ = gm/rP. if plate current is fixed, the signal will vary the plate resistance by a factor of mu. the difference being a demonstration of the device’s transconductance. feed this difference to the paralleled transistor and multiply the gm at the operating point. in the composite device mu stays the same… plate resistance is reduced and gm is increased.

 until we realized that the directly heated cathode is always “floating”. there is no defined “there” there. it is “around” and across the length of the cathode. and even though it is low impedance, it picks up all kinds of things, antenna-like, along with any residual hum or noise from the heater supply. the bias resistor, and especially the constant current source, represents enough impedance to insure any and all noise gets summed together with the AC plate current variation, to become signal for the transistor. directly heated cathodes make a poor choice for sampling the plate current.